-Q: I feel that I have configured it correctly and successfully but domain verification is still red A: If you feel you have configured it correctly, but domain verification is still red, you don’t need to panic.
-Wait for about 48 hours because the domain server needs time to recognize the record that you just added.
+Q: I feel I have configured correctly and successfully but the domain verification still has an error message A: If you think you’ve configured correctly, but the domain verification is still red, you don’t need to panic.
+Wait approximately 48 hours because the domain server needs time to recognize the record you just added.

-Q: I have previously used another Email Service Provider (ESP), which means I have configured SPF.
-Should I make a new TXT record again?
-A: If you have previously made an SPF setting, then you do not need to add a new TXT record.
+Q: I have previously used another email service provider (ESP), which means I have configured SPF.
+Should I create a new TXT record again?
+A: If you have previously set SPF, then you do not need to add a new TXT Record.

-include: spf.mailtarget.co to the old Record.
-For example, you already have the SPF setting
+include:spf.mailtarget.co to the old Record.
+For example, you already have SPF setting

-v = spf1 include: spf.(yourdomain.com) .co?
-All, then you only need to change it to add to
+v=spf1 include:spf.(your domain content).co ?all, then you just need to change it to add it to

-Q: I need an example for SPF & DKIM configuration through another domain server, such as cPanel or Zone Editor A: You can read our documentation for application on another domain server here
+Q: I need an example for SPF & DKIM configuration via another server domain, like Qwords or Cloudflare A: You can read our documentation for application on other server domains here

 Q: How do I check if my record configuration is correct?